dominguetigs/memory-game/README.md

-# Small Memory Game using vanilla JS
+# Small Memory Game using JS

 ### How to run